veretennikovalexey/ll/Examples of Bash Shell Features.md

 Comments are useful for documenting your code or configuration files, providing context, and explaining the purpose of the code to other developers who may read it.
 It\&#x27;s a best practice to include comments in your code or configuration files wherever necessary to make them more readable and maintainable.

-### Semicolon &#x60;;&#x60;
+### Semicolon <code class="language-plaintext highlighter-rouge">;</code>
-The semicolon &#x60;;&#x60; metacharacter is used to separate multiple commands on a single command line.
+The semicolon <code class="language-plaintext highlighter-rouge">;</code> metacharacter is used to separate multiple commands on a single command line.
 When multiple commands are separated by a semicolon, they are executed sequentially in the order they appear on the command line.
 &#x60;&#x60;&#x60;
 $ echo &quot;Hello, &quot;; echo &quot;world!&quot;
 Hello,